KarimHesham/Keeper-App-/README.md

 Deployed Site link: https://netflix-clone-d3c51.web.app/

+This project was created using react.js on the client side, firebase on the backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts